eljefe303030/Melius/DRAFT3.0_README.md

 1. [Vanilla Flashlight Improved - Bright](https://www.nexusmods.com/starfield/mods/701) It's the vanilla flashlight, but better!
 Enjoy a larger, brighter beam without the ugly banding artifacts. **enabling this mod will replace the default flashlight mod [Luxor's Realistic Flashlight - HD](https://www.nexusmods.com/starfield/mods/11036)**

 **34.1 IMMERSION**
 1. [Simple Immersive Helmets - 2K](https://www.nexusmods.com/starfield/mods/4930) adds an overlay to the screen when wearing a helmet to provide reflections, as you could expect when having glass in front of you. **Enabled by default.
 Can cause a performance hit of around 5 FPS, disable this if you need those extra 5 FPS.
-The mod below and related patches will auto disable themsleves once you start the game after disabling this mod**
+The mod below and related patches will auto disable themselves once you start the game after disabling this mod**
 2. [Simple Immersive Helmets - Shattered Space Patch](https://www.nexusmods.com/starfield/mods/13353) does the same as above but for the DLC.

 **35.1 WEATHER**
 1. [Royal Weathers - Fantasy Add-On](https://www.nexusmods.com/starfield/mods/7946) some beautiful, potentially not lore-friendly weather on moons and locations without atmosphere.

 **49.1 GENERAL COMBAT**
-1. [Doubled Enemy Numbers - No Robots](https://www.nexusmods.com/starfield/mods/6030) enemy numbers in most abandoned、deserted、forgottened places are doubled.
+1. [Doubled Enemy Numbers - No Robots](https://www.nexusmods.com/starfield/mods/6030) enemy numbers in most abandoned, deserted, forgotten places are doubled.

 **64 LO SENSITIVE - ALTERNATIVE START**
 1. [SKK - Fast Start New Game](https://www.nexusmods.com/starfield/mods/5971) Fast Start New Game bypasses the Argos-Atlantis tutorials starting new and NG+ games from Lodge, Cydonia, Akila, Neon, Den or random location with full character configuration and some loadout choices. **If you use this mod, read the mod page for [Immersive Landing Ramps](https://www.nexusmods.com/starfield/mods/8093) as the items you need for this mod will need to be acquired within the game for the mod to be useable.Go to you inventory, it will say it is not available, exit out of that screen, a message will say the mod setup has completed and you can then continue as normal.
 When you start a new game with this mod, your ship will take off by itself, use the [remote control in your weapons inventory](https://www.nexusmods.com/starfield/mods/9406?tab=description) to get your ship back.**